blakeharrison-ai/time-stamp-on-my-thesis-direction-phd/README.md

 I am simplifying my C³RAFT-X paper this weekend around capability-niche advantage and plan to share an updated draft with results this week.

-I am also reworking my survey around a single concept that now unifies the papers:
+I am also reworking my survey around a single concept that now unifies the papers.
+The current title is:

-Autonomous Robotics: Robust Generalization with Neurosymbolic Object-Graph World Action Models — An Approximate Dynamic Programming Perspective
+Autonomous Robotics: Robust Generalization through Open-Ended Learning and Model Editing of Neurosymbolic Object-Graph World Action Models — An Approximate Dynamic Programming Perspective

 I am introducing NeSOG-WAMs (Neurosymbolic Object-Graph World Action Models) as the organizing model family.
-I am narrowing the primary robotics domains to mobile manipulation, autonomous vehicles, and drones, with Game AI as an additional domain for open-ended learning and procedural world generation.
+I am narrowing the primary robotics domains to mobile manipulation, visual navigation, autonomous vehicles, and drones, with Game AI as an additional domain for open-ended learning and procedural world generation.

 The core research problems are open-ended capability acquisition; adaptive composition and blending of behaviors, options, affordances, higher-level capabilities, and structured knowledge; and model editing/unlearning for robust and admissible generalization in embodied MBRL/MPC.
 I am treating adversarial robustness as an extension of the broader robust-generalization problem rather than a separate thesis direction.